 A lavish book about Ethiopia’s ancient churches, by Mary Anne Fitzgerald, with exquisite photographs by Nigel Pavitt.
 A feast for the eyes, and inspiration for your next journey.
-Pavitt used a copter to photograph the church below right, carved into a cliff.
+Pavitt used a copter to photograph the church on the right, carved into a cliff.

 With Scott’s insights on the behavior of cheetahs and leopards, plus the famous Marsh Lions, you will be camera-ready for your photo safari.

 From Hog Ranch to Montauk, Peter Beard was “surrounded by drugs, debts, and beautiful women,” wrote Leslie Bennetts for Vanity Fair. “…Beard has been obsessed with images of death and loss since he made his reputation more than 30 years ago with The End of the Game…. always been notorious for flaunting every caution.”
 His images of Africa are often dappled with cow’s blood, and informed by diaries, the first one given to him by Jackie Onassis.

 Order Peter Beard Fifty Years of Portraits